-A simulated gastric hydrolysis study (Bibra, 1998) of dimethyltin bis(EHMA) found that under low pH conditions (similar to mammalian gastric systems) all of the available EHMA ligands had been released and there was >100% hydrolysis of the test substance.
-The results of this simulated gastric hydrolysis study of dimethyltin bis(EHMA) support the use of the chloride derivative, dimethyltin dichloride, as the anchor compound for the dimethyltin family of compounds to the extent possible for reproductive and developmental effects endpoints.
-Considering the rapid gastric hydrolysis of DMT(EHMA) into DMTC, the same effects are expected further to oral exposure on the development.
+A simulated gastric hydrolysis study of dimethyltin bis(EHMA) found that under low pH conditions (similar to mammalian gastric systems) all of the available EHMA ligands had been released and there was >100% hydrolysis of the test substance (see 4.1).
+The results of this simulated gastric hydrolysis study of dimethyltin bis(EHMA) support the use of the chloride derivative, dimethyltin dichloride, as the anchor compound for the dimethyltin family of compounds to the extent possible for the repeated dose, reproductive, and developmental effects endpoints, (ORTEP, 2000).